Juliette Low School of the Arts Home

 Latest News

-Magnolia School District Celebrates Its Top Spellers at the Annual Spelling Bee!
+Magnolia School District Celebrates Its Top Spellers at 2025 Annual Spelling Bee!

-On February 4th, Magnolia’s annual District Spelling Bee took place and was hosted at Dr. Jonas E. Salk School.
-Our District coordinates with the Orange County Department of Education to put this annual event together under the guidance of the Scripps National Spelling Bee, which is the nation’s largest and longest-running educational program.
+On January 30, 2025, Magnolia School District’s annual District Spelling Bee took place at Dr. Jonas E. Salk School.
+In coordination with the Orange County Department of Education, our District brought together this exciting event under the guidance of the Scripps National Spelling Bee, the Nation’s largest and longest-running educational program.
 Their mission is to “inspire the exploration of words and illuminate pathways to lifelong curiosity, and celebrate academic achievement while enriching communities.”